sailshq/skipper/README.md

 Skipper is an opinionated variant of Connect's body parser designed to support streaming upload of monolithic files to a compatible blob receiver, while still allowing application code to run in a timely manner; without writing .tmp files to disk.

-> This module ~~may~~ will be included as a part of the stable release of Sails v0.10.
+> This module ~~may~~ **will** be included as a part of the stable release of Sails v0.10.
 However we need help with documentation, examples, and writing additional receivers (currently receivers for S3 and local disk exist.)
-The decision to include skipper in v0.10 is a result of the improved quality of the streams2 rewrite, as well as the spotty/fragmented/confusing state of file uploads in the community.
-We hope this module will help clear up the confusion.
+> The decision to include skipper in v0.10 was tough-- it has stalled our release.
+However, it was a consequence of rewriting this module to use streams2, as well as the spotty/fragmented/confusing state of file uploads around the community.
+We hope this module helps clear things up for everypony.

 ### Installation